ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/tips-troubleshooting-and-limitations.md

 A change of front-end image only is not detected.
 Changing the name of the API will create a new one on Central and not delete the previous one.

+If APIM is installed in a Docker container, the request/response headers will not be available for the Traceability Agent to read.
+In this situation, be sure to set `APIGATEWAY_GETHEADERS=false` in the Traceability Agent environment variables.

 ## Error Codes and Mitigations

 | Code # | Description                                                                                                            | Mitigation                                                                                                                                                                                                                       |